Interested in Writing for Carolina Parent?

 Contact Information: To query with an article idea and for general writing interest, contact Editor Beth Shugg at firstname.lastname@example.org.

 Send reprint articles and lists of available reprints to email@example.com.

 2014 Annual Guides

 Annual guides target a specific audience and have a longer lead time.
 Ones that include articles by freelance writers are:

-March: Baby & Toddler Guide – Pregnancy, childbirth, babies and toddlers; submit queries by October.
+March: Baby & Toddler – Pregnancy, childbirth, babies and toddlers; submit queries by October.

-September: Special Kids – Caring for children with all types and ranges of special needs, including physical, mental and emotional; submit ideas by April.
+September: Exceptional Child – Caring for children with all types and ranges of special needs, including physical, mental and emotional; submit ideas by April.